nikitavoloboev/ts/readme.md

 I publish [TS Utils lib](https://github.com/nikitavoloboev/ts-utils).

+## Scripts

+Mostly use ts and this repo for scripts. [scripts/get-git-project-of-path.ts](scripts/get-git-project-of-path.ts) is good example.
+I then run them with [KM](https://www.keyboardmaestro.com/main/).

 ## Contribute

 Always open to useful ideas or fixes in form of issues or PRs.